isocialPractice/bookmarklets/README.md

 ----
 <dl><dd><dl><dd>

 Add time marks to current video, creating links with value of marked time.
 When click video will open in new tab at tim indicated in link.
+Works with:

+1. YouTube - Take Video Notes

 <strong>Add Time Mark</strong> - ` Ctrl + m `.<br>